SkylineCommunications/dataminer-docs/dataminer-overview/DevOps/DataMiner_Devops_Professionals/DevOps_Points.md

 | 750 points per year | 5,000 points per year | 25,000 points per year |

 > [!IMPORTANT]
 > Your DevOps Points expire once a period of 12 months has passed since you first signed up.
-For more information, see [DevOps Points life cycle].
+For more information, see [DevOps Points life cycle](#devops-points-life-cycle).

 In general, the more active you are in the DataMiner Dojo community and the more you work with DataMiner, the more DevOps Points you will accumulate.
 This can be achieved through a variety of actions, such as: